latrobeEDU/oof/README.md

 ## Usage
-Feel free to fork your own copy, you will need to enable github pages via the Settings>GitHub Pages menu and selct 'Master' as the source.
+Feel free to fork your own copy, you will need to enable github pages via the Settings>GitHub Pages menu and selct 'Master' as the source. ** For ease name your repo "oof"